 Figure Skate Sizing is one of the biggest hurdles to clear when purchasing kids ice skates or adult ice skates.
 Measuring feet for skates seems like a daunting task or can be intimidating for some.
 However, Kinzie's Closet would like for every skater to have the best possible fit for their Figure Skates or Figure Skate Boots.
 From information provided to us by the manufacturer as well as customer fitting experience we have provided to you below the best instructions that we have found on how to measure your feet for the best fit for figure skates.
 Please read carefully.
 Once you have found your measurements, use each brand's figure skate size chart to find your size.

 It is best to measure the length of your feet while standing.
 Begin by standing on a sheet of paper.
 Place a mark at your longest toe.
 Then place a mark at your heel.
 It is important to make sure that the pen/pencil is straight up and down.
 Do NOT curve the pencil to the heel or to the toe as this can take away or add to the true length.
 Take the foot off the sheet of paper and measure the distance between the two marks.
 This will be your length measurement.
 It is best to measure your feet in inches as most figure skating brands base their sizing charts on measurements in inches.
 It is important to measure both feet.
 One foot may be longer than the other.
-Use the length of the longest foot and make sure you take your measurements in socks, tights or whatever you wear while skating.
+Use the length of the longest foot and make sure you take your measurements in bare feet.